Statistical Decision Theory with Counterfactual Loss: Expressiveness of Additive Counterfactual Loss

 We formalize the above discussion as the following corollary of Theorem~\ref{thm:additivity_marginal_risk}.
-Specifically, we show that the conditional counterfactual risk can be decomposed into four components --- accuracy based on the realized outcome $\Pr(D^\ast = d, Y(d) = 1 \mid \bX = \bx)$, difficulty based on counterfactual outcomes $\Pr(D^\ast = d, Y(k)=1 \mid \bX = \bx)$ for $k\ne d$, and baseline decision probability $\Pr(D^\ast = d \mid \bX = \bx)$, and the constant $C(\bx)$--- with each term having weights based on the specified additive loss function. \begin{corollary}[Accuracy and Difficulty for the Binary Outcome Case] Assume $Y \in \{0, 1\}$.
-Suppose that the counterfactual loss function takes the additive form given in Definition~\ref{def:additive}.
-Then, under Assumptions~\ref{ass:iid}--\ref{ass:ignorability}, the conditional counterfactual risk can be written as,
+Specifically, we show that the conditional counterfactual risk can be decomposed into four components; accuracy based on the realized outcome $P^\pi(D^\pi = d, Y(d) = 1 \mid \bX = \bx)$, difficulty based on counterfactual outcomes $P^\pi(D^\pi = d, Y(k)=1 \mid \bX = \bx)$ for $k\ne d$, a baseline decision probability $P^\pi(D^\pi = d \mid \bX = \bx)$, and the intercept function $C_{P_{Y(\cD) \mid \bX}}(\bx)$.
+Each of these terms has a weight function based on the specified additive loss function. \begin{corollary}[Accuracy and Difficulty for the Binary Outcome Case] Assume $\cY = \{0, 1\}$.
+Suppose that the counterfactual loss $\ell^\add$ takes the additive form given in Definition~\ref{def:additive} and that Assumption~\ref{ass:bounded_loss} holds.
+Then for every joint law $P \in \cP$ and policy $\pi: \cX \to \Delta(\cD)$, the conditional counterfactual risk can be written as,